bdmendes/feup-cosn-web-market/docs/report.md

 ### Data partitioning

 Our *Consumers* microservice holds a local view of the products in the system.
-This allows us to avoid unnecessary requests to the *Stock* service, but also to serve as a backup in case the *Stock* service is unavailable.
+This allows us to avoid unnecessary requests for the _Stock_* service, but also to serve as a backup in case the *Stock* service is unavailable.
 This is a form of data partitioning, which allows us to achieve fault tolerance.

 ## Observability patterns

-In a microservices system, it is important to have a way to monitor the health of the system, and to be able to debug it in case of failures.
+In a microservices system, it is important to have a way to monitor the health of the system and to be able to debug it in case of failures.
 In our system, the *API Gateway subsystem* is the main responsible for the latter.
 In the following subsections, we briefly describe the observability patterns that we implemented.

 ### Health check